 Who we are

 Birdwatch Northumbria began as an idea in 1994 with an October weekend for friends on Holy Island.
 Since then we have been organising both weekends and day tours on Northumberland's coast, moors and hills.
-In 2004 we added to our programme with ?Enjoying Birds As God?s Creation? ? unique weekends of Christian worship, teaching and guided birdwatching.
+In 2004 we added 'Enjoying Birds As God's Creation' retreats to our programme - unique weekends of Christian worship, reflection and guided birdwatching.

 We pride ourselves in offering personal tuition to small groups that rarely exceed more than eight people per guide.
 Certainly, the feedback from our customers suggests this is greatly appreciated.
 Perhaps this is why so many customers return.

 Many of our wildlife photos were taken by co-founder Pete Bull.
 Pete was an extraordinary birdwatcher with an uncanny ability to spot rare birds and to enthuse all sorts of people about the joy of birdwatching, as well as establishing a reputation for being a superb taxidermist.
 Sadly, Pete died aged 43 in the Millennium year and this website is dedicated to his memory.